davidrmellors/AgriEnergyConnectPlatform/README.md

 ## Contributing

-We welcome contributions from the community.
+I welcome contributions from the community.
 Please follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).